-This post is one in a series in which I summarize into actionable steps parts of the substantial body of work by Peter Fader, Bruce Hardie, et. al. in the analysis of customer bases.
+In this post I summarize into actionable steps parts of the substantial body of work by Peter Fader, Bruce Hardie, et. al. in the analysis of Customer Lifetime Value, a critical part of every customer experience program.
 The relevant source papers are referenced at the end of the post.

 In this post, we will focus on the bottom left quadrant of the Fader/Hardie customer relationship map (as I will refer to it).
 We will be examining situations where there is no on-going contract between the supplier and the customer and where the customer can only purchase at discrete time intervals.

 Where does this apply?

 This approach is applicable to customer base analysis in many situations where an ongoing contract does not exist but where purchases are limited to once per period.

 For instance: regular event attendance, non-subscription periodical magazine purchases, charity donations, mail order companies that send out a catalogue/email on a regular basis, etc.

 The discrete nature of the transactions can be classified into three types:

 - Necessarily discrete: attendance at a periodic conference

 - Generally discrete: charity donations, responses to catalogue

 - Discretised by the recording process: cruise ship vacations.